This cooking fat can be used in a variety of recipes for roasting, grilling, sauteing, frying, and baking.

 What kinds of foods can you cook with lard?
 Everything from fried chicken to flaky pie crusts.

 Lard has its roots in the cuisines of Europe, China, and America.
-Although it is no longer as common anymore, many chefs still prefer to use lard in their cooking.
+Although it is not as common anymore, many chefs still prefer to use lard in their cooking.

 Lard lasts for a pretty long time.
-But if you’re ever worried that it has gone bad, be sure to inspect your lard for signs of spoilage.
-Especially, for signs, it has gone rancid.
-Overall, lard lasts up to the best-by date on the label in the pantry, and up to 3-6 months after the date in the fridge.
+But if you’re ever worried that it has gone bad, be sure to inspect your lard for signs of spoilage, especially for signs that it has gone rancid.
+Overall, lard lasts up to the best-by date on the label in the pantry and up to 3-6 months after the date in the fridge.